List of people from Cornwall

-This is a list of people from Cornwall, a county of England in the United Kingdom.
+This is a list of people from Cornwall, a ceremonial county of England.
 Those included are either native Cornish people or others who have been long-term residents.
 The demonym of Cornwall is Cornish.
 This list is arranged alphabetically by surname if available.

 There is also a list of women in Cornwall and the Isles of Scilly dedicated to the notable women of Cornwall and the Isles of Scilly.